espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Raga of Remembrance.md

 * * *

 **Critical Success** A towering, ethereal avatar of Vanitapati manifests around you, surrounded by swirling spirits.
 The avatar weakens Kothogaz's spirit.
-While Kothogaz is within 1 mile of you, it is [[Frightened|Frightened 2]] and is permanently destroyed if reduced to 0 Hit Points.
+While Kothogaz is within 1 mile of you, it is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 2]] and is permanently destroyed if reduced to 0 Hit Points.

-**Success** As critical success, but Kothogaz is [[Frightened|Frightened 1]].
+**Success** As critical success, but Kothogaz is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 1]].

 **Failure** The dead come to your aid, but their presence is unnerving.
 As success, but Kothogaz isn't frightened, and the primary and secondary casters take a -1 status penalty to saving throws against emotion effects.